hmcts/terraform-module-vnet-peering/README.md

 ## Usage

-To use the peering module, it defines a VNet peering configuration and reuses it across different environments.
+To use the peering module, it defines a VNet [peering] (https://github.com/hmcts/aks-cft-deploy/blob/main/components/network/peering.tf)configuration and reuses it across different environments.
 This promotes code reuse, reduces duplication, and ensures consistent configuration across the infrastructure.
 # Example

 The following example shows how to use module for peering vnets.